MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/3-NavTables/README.md

 ![TripPin Table](../../../images/trippin3Table.png)

 ## Creating a Navigation Table
-We will use the handy [Table.ToNavigationTable](../../../HandlingNavigationTables.md#tabletonavigationtable) function to format our static table into something that Power Query will recognize as a Navigation Table.
+You'll use the handy [Table.ToNavigationTable](../../../HandlingNavigationTables.md#tabletonavigationtable) function to format your static table into something that Power Query will recognize as a Navigation Table.

 ```
 Table.ToNavigationTable = (